 Average Annual Snowfall in Michigan

-The tables below give yearly averages for snowfall at cities, towns and parks in Michigan.
+The tables below give yearly averages for snowfall at cities and other locations around Michigan.
 The numbers are for the total amount of snow and for how many days it snows at least 0.1 inches (0.25 centimetres).

-The snowfall totals are annual averages based on weather data collected from 1981 to 2010 for the NOAA National Climatic Data Center.
+The snowfall totals are annual averages based on weather data collected from 1991 to 2020 for the US National Centers for Environmental Information.

 You can jump to a separate table for each region of the state: The Thumb & Southeast Michigan, West & Mid-Michigan, Northern Michigan and Upper Peninsula.